ps64project/kernel-legacy/README.md

 # Philoshpher's Stone
-Philosopher's Stone is the project that building my own kernel.
+Philosopher's Stone is the project for building my own kernel.
+It will be made as 64bit Micro-Monolithic hybrid kernel.